hpc/charliecloud/doc/ch-convert_desc.rst

   :code:`dir`
     Ordinary filesystem directory (i.e., not a mount point) containing an unpacked image.
-Output directories that already exist are only replaced if they look like an image.
+Output directories that already exist are replaced if they look like an image; otherwise, exit with an error.

   :code:`docker`
     Internal storage for Docker.